moontails/heartstrings/_posts/2024-02-10-the-other-side.md

 Soon he started noticing things - that till then seemed too small and abstract for anyone to be paying much notice.
 He was surprised to realise that he was the only prisoner not to be held in chains, a thing that brought a smile to his face every time he thought of it.
 He was amused at first and later irritated to find that the guards always brought him food that was cold and partly eaten.
 His mild existence ensured that the guards barely ever gave him a second glance.
 Whoever was guarding his cell during the night always fell asleep in between their watch.
 A fact not changed by his constant muttering during the nights.
 He began to wonder if others felt the same.

 By the end of his 60th name day, he made up his mind to walk out of his imprisonment.
 No longer will he suffer in silence.
 It was time to let the world know.
-Through most of his he had been a passing cloud, always observing and staying clear of lightning’s way.
+Through most of this he had been a passing cloud, always observing and staying clear of lightning’s way.
 Not anymore he vowed.

 All this because of a dream!